kylemcdonald/ExhaustingACrowd/readme.md

 To make TypeScript automatically recompile changes to the .ts definitions, run `tsc -w --outDir public/compiled/ typescript/*`.

-To attach to the remote database, you will need to set the `DATABASE_URL` and `export PGSSLMODE='require'`.
 After making changes you can deploy to Heroku:

 ```sh
 $ git push heroku master